ismail17719/Simple-Tkinter-Based-Python-GUI-Application/README.md

 # Simple-Tkinter-Based-Python-GUI-Application
-Its is Python application that demonstrates how Tkinter GUI and MySql database connector works.
+Its is Python application that demonstrates how Tkinter GUI and MySql database works and intended as a guidance for beginners.
 This tested for Windows platform only.
 ## Running this application
 Follow these steps to run the application successfully
 1) Install MySql server if you haven't already